Above: Click map to enlarge.

 Walk description & directions

 This gentle but very scenic 3.5 mile walk starts just a short stroll from Whaley Bridge town centre.
 Making it the easiest route of the series into the Goyt Valley for anyone using public transport – by train or bus.
-And there’s lots of parking in Whaley Bridge, or closer to the start point.
+I’ve marked the start point as the free car park at Canal Wharf, which is opposite the train station, but it’s normally fairly easy to find parking closer to the start point opposite Mevril Road.

 The walk passes Taxal Church, with its rich history, before heading across farm fields to a small bridge over the Goyt.
 And then returns alongside the very picturesque river bank path.
 The walk can easily be extended by circling Fernilee Reservoir, and going even further to Errwood Reservoir.

-1: From Whaley Bridge, head out on the A5004 Long Hill road which is well-signposted towards Buxton.
+1: From Whaley Bridge, head out on the A5004 Long Hill road which is well-signposted towards Buxton (turn right from the train station).
 After a short distance, look out for Mevril Road on the left.
 The walk starts along a drive on the opposite side of the road.

 2: Go through a farm gate and continue along the track in the same direction.
 The River Goyt runs through the fields on your right, on its way to join the River Mersey in Stockport.